122: Labour's Freebies and The End of the Peers Show

 even just some of the very low-key dresses were £300 to £700, which is not unusual now for IN brands.

-But if you're a kind of normal everyday person, you're not allowed to write that off against tax, even though perhaps we're somebody who only buys posh clothes, for example, to wear on TV.
+But if you're a kind of normal everyday person, you're not allowed to write that off against tax, even though perhaps were somebody who only buys posh clothes, for example, to wear on TV.

 I'm just saying,

-it's just personally aggrieved me, right?
+but it's just personally aggrieved me, right?
+Because

-we're now into Helen's tax scraps.
+we're now into Helen's tax crawl.

 Well, do you know this was famously why ABBA wore such ridiculous costumes on stage in the 70s, don't you?